-We are subject to various claims, investigations and contingencies arising out of the normal course of business.
+We are subject to various legal proceedings, claims, litigation, investigations and contingencies arising out of the ordinary course of business.
 If we believe the likelihood of an adverse legal outcome is probable and the amount is estimable, we accrue a liability in accordance with accounting guidance for contingencies.
-We consult with legal counsel on matters related to litigation and seek input both within and outside the Company with respect to matters in the ordinary course of business.
+We consult with legal counsel on matters related to litigation and seek input both within and outside the Company.